- Host strain development

 Join the GFIdeas global community of 2,000+ entrepreneurs, scientists, investors, and subject matter experts.
 Discuss projects on the members-only Slack community, attend monthly seminars, and use the community directory to help you find collaborators working on similar Solutions!

-The alt protein industry would benefit from an open-access directory of co-manufacturers interested in producing alternative proteins, their equipment and capabilities.
+The alt protein industry would benefit from better open-access directories of co-manufacturers interested in producing alternative proteins, including more detail on their equipment and capabilities.

 Explore the full solutions database